 Key factors influencing these educators included poor leadership and processes within their schools and a breakdown in relationships between staff.

 SEED provides training, coaching and leadership support to leaders in the social context.

 How we do it?

-SEED runs the School Leadership Programme (SLP) that consists of a 12 month process of workshops, coaching, mentoring, assessment, monitoring and evaluation.
+SEED runs the School Leadership Programme (for School Leaders) and the District Leadership Programme (for District Officials) that consists of a 12 month process of workshops, coaching, mentoring, assessment, monitoring and evaluation.
 At the end of the process, participants receive a certificate of completion from SEED and those who fulfil the requirements receive a certificate from the University of Stellenbosch.

 SEED runs a lean administrative structure – contracting people to deliver work as it is needed rather than employing staff and running expensive offices

 SEED has a highly skilled and committed Board of Trustees to ensure that there is good governance, quality and accountability in the services that are provided.